Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Approach

 Integrating the Proxy Candidate Generator, Fitness Evaluator, and DPO Evolution Scheduler, the TAP (Training-free Automatic Proxy) framework forms an iterative loop tailored for mixed-precision quantization.
 The detailed workflow is presented as follows (Algorithm 1):

-{\textbf{Step 0: Initialization.}} At time step 0, an (initialization, empty context) prompt is input to the reference LLM (\(\mathcal{L}_{\text{ref}}\)) to generate the initial proxy population \(\mathcal{P}_0 = \{f_1, \dots, f_N\}\).
+{\textbf{Step 0: Initialization.}} At time step 0, an (initialization, empty context) prompt is input to the LLM (\(\mathcal{L}\)) to generate the initial proxy population \(\mathcal{P}_0 = \{f_1, \dots, f_N\}\).
 Each proxy \(f_i\) must include three components: 1.
-Natural language reasoning logic for sensitivity scoring (e.g., "convolutional channel sensitivity = L2 norm of weights"); 2.
+Natural language reasoning logic for sensitivity scoring (e.g., "convolutional channel sensitivity is proportional to per-channel FLOPs or kernel area, adjusted by feature-map resolution"); 2.
 Executable code for computing channel-level/layer-level sensitivity scores; 3.
 A bit-width allocation function that maps sensitivity scores and target compression rates to specific bit-widths (e.g., 2/4/8 bits for convolutional channels, 4/8 bits for linear layers).